tarwn/lessthandot-hugo/blogs/content/posts/2017-03-23-learning-elixir-and-phoenix-getting-a-handle-on-the-language.md

 Here's some of the notes I made along the way:

   * String concatenation is weird <>
-  * &#8216;Arity' -> number of arguments for a function
+  * 'Arity' -> number of arguments for a function
   * Enum is the underscore of Elixir
-  * Case default uses the _ to match the final arg &#8211; “_” is a variable and it just happens to match anything that made it this far &#8211; Elixir doesn't provide warnings for not using variables that belong with underscore
+  * Case default uses the _ to match the final arg – “_” is a variable and it just happens to match anything that made it this far – Elixir doesn't provide warnings for not using variables that belong with underscore

 So very much trying to fit what I'm learning from Elixir with what I expect and know from other languages.